joey-qytyku/OS-90-i386/docs/Memory.md

 # Memory Management

 OS/90 supports virtual memory with paging.
-The MMGR can access up to 1GB of physical memory (minus non-contiguities and memory holes).
+The MMGR can access up to 512M of physical memory (minus non-contiguities and memory holes).
 Programs can have access to 1G of virtual addressing space.

+The memory manager is the most complicated component of OS/90.

 ## Detection

-INT 15H is used for memory detection.
+* INT 15H is used for memory detection.

-AX=E801h is used to detect memory larger that 15MB.
+  * AX=E801h is used to detect memory larger that 15MB.

-AH=88h is the second function used if the previous is not implemented.
+  * AH=88h is the second function used if the previous is not implemented.
 This only supports up to 15MB of RAM.

-E820 is not supported.
+* E820 is not supported as it is overkill for the target systems.

-The ISA memory hole is always assumed to be present.
+* The ISA memory hole is always assumed to be present.

 ## Relation with Plug and Play